UTAustin-SwarmLab/SynDiff-AD/README.md

 ```
 Note: Ignore the dependency conflict of numpy 1.21.5 and pip install numpy==1.23.1- works seamlessly

+## Synthetic Data Generation

+The core of this project is the language-driven data synthesis pipeline located in the lang_data_synthesis directory.

+Key Scripts:

+image_classification.py: Classifies images according to the test conditions specified in lang_data_synthesis/config.yaml.

+image_prompting.py: Captions images using LLaVA-1.5 (upgrade pending).

+imgseg_synthesis.py: Performs conditional synthesis on a single image using ControlNet.

+utils.py: Contains various utility functions for the pipeline.

+synthesis.py: The main script to synthesize an entire dataset using ControlNet and the specified target conditions.

+test_synthesis.py: Tests a synthesized dataset to produce FID scores with respect to different backbones.

+### Example: Use the synthesis script with your CARLA data
+python lang_data_synthesis/synthesis.py --input_dir data/carla_raw --output_dir data/carla_synthetic --config your_synthesis_config.yaml

 ## Training Segmentation Models

 ### 1. Download Pre-trained Models